vlad17/books/getting-to-yes/chapter2.md

 Do not dismiss interests that you're OK giving up as unimportant.
 Per the note above, put more cynically, milk it for everything it's got.
 This communicates that you're willing to do something they'd like.

 E.g., U.S. in ocean preservation discussions could've devoted substantial time towards working out the details of the technology exchange for underwater mining, which they ere okay with doing for developing nations.
-However, they didn't spend much time on this, and as a result had less interest from the developing natinos in participating in ecological preservation discussion.
+However, they didn't spend much time on this, and as a result had less interest from the developing nations in participating in ecological preservation discussion.

 ### Build Better Perceptions for Them / Act Inconsistently with Negative Perceptions